U.N. urges action in Syria, Russia and China object

 U.S. human rights ambassador Eileen Chamberlain Donahoe told reporters there was "evidence of the complicity in these atrocities" by Syrian authorities and said there was no doubt the violence was intentional.

+"It's systematic, widespread and to the point of possibly rising to the level of crimes against humanity," she said.

-Syria, which bars access to most foreign journalists, says it is fighting an insurgency by armed groups supported from abroad, who have attacked its troops trying to defend the peace.
+Syria, which does not allow access to most foreign journalists, says it is fighting an insurgency by armed groups supported from abroad, who have attacked its troops trying to defend the peace.

-At the U.N.
-Human Rights Council meeting, Syrian Ambassador Faysal Khabbaz Hamoui gave an angry speech that won support from Russia, China and Cuba.
+At Friday's summit, Syria's ambassador Faysal Khabbaz Hamoui gave an angry speech that won support from Russia, China and Cuba.

-"The Syrian problem is one that can be resolved only by Syrians...Only a domestic, national solution ... is possible," Syrian Ambassador Faysal Khabbaz Hamoui told the rights council meeting, referring to reforms Assad has promised for 2012.
+"The Syrian problem is one that can be resolved only by Syrians.
+It is only a domestic, national solution that is possible," he said, referring to reforms promised for 2012.

-"The solution cannot come from the corridors of the international community," he said. "(This) is only resolutions trying to put more oil on the fire."
+"The solution cannot come from the corridors of the international community," he said.
+"It is only resolutions trying to put more oil on the fire."

+A revised EU draft resolution -- which emerged after intense negotiations with China, Cuba and Russia -- condemns "continued, widespread, systematic and gross violations of human rights and fundamental freedoms."

+The aim is to get all countries to agree on a strong message of disapproval to Damascus coupled with a call for a halt to violence, diplomats said.